 |Quick access: Resources|

-The current Workers’ Compensation and Injury Management Act 1981 (the Act) has been amended a number of times and is difficult to understand and apply.
+The current Workers’ Compensation and Injury Management Act 1981 (the Act) is a complex statute that has been amended a number of times.

 In 2010 the Government approved a two stage review of the Act.
 Stage one of the review has been completed with the passage of amendments to the Act in 2011.

 The second stage of the review is underway and covers:

 - outstanding recommendations from the 2009 Legislative Review;